Mayhem (Lady Gaga album): Composition

-Gaga revealed she wrote and recorded over 50 songs for the project, selecting 14 for the standard edition.
-During a "Little Monster Press Conference", Gaga revealed that the first song she wrote for Mayhem was "Vanish into You", while the last was "Die with a Smile".
-She referred to it as "a return to an earlier process" involving live instrumentation and analog experimentation.
 Her fiancé, Michael Polansky, played a key creative role and encouraged her to return to pop music.
 Gaga explained that his support helped her reconnect with her artistry and described the album as "a renewed happiness" compared to Chromatica.
 The song "Blade of Grass" was inspired by a conversation between them, and he also convinced her to keep the track "How Bad Do U Want Me" on the album.
 She stated in interviews that the album marked a break from conceptual constraints and reflected a process of personal rediscovery.
 Gaga explained:

 "While making this album, I truly learned to love myself through all of it.
 Part of the message... is that your demons are with you at the beginning and at the end...
-Maybe we can become friends with this reality sooner, instead of constantly running away from it."
+Maybe we can become friends with this reality sooner, instead of constantly running away from it".